-The Dandelion Chandelier Luminary Café is a place to hang out, have a drink, and listen in on a series of personal interviews with fascinating people who are stellar achievers in their chosen field of endeavor.
-Our Luminaries are sharing stories, life philosophies, secret songs, guilty pleasures and hidden talents that will help all of us see luxury in a new light.
+The Dandelion Chandelier Luminary Café is the place to find a series of personal interviews with fascinating people who are stellar achievers in their chosen field of endeavor.
+Our Luminaries are sharing their origin stories, life philosophies, secret songs, guilty pleasures and hidden talents.
+It’s guaranteed to be illuminating.

 Award winning jewelry designer Sharon Khazzam is a star in the world of haute joaillerie.
 She was the sole in-house jewelry designer for Asprey for eight years.
 With Asprey’s support, in 1993 Sharon launched her eponymous collection, which reflects her tastes as an artist and also her expertise with gemstones.
 You can find her one-of-a-kind collection of earrings, rings, bracelets and necklaces at Barneys New York, Isetan and Mitsukoshi in Tokyo, and Ylang 23 in Dallas.
 Or you can work directly with her to create a bespoke piece, choosing stones that speak to you, and seeing the design and the final product come to life in her studio.

 On a sun-splashed autumn morning in October, we sat down with Sharon and her team in her vibrant and stylish New York atelier for a chat.
 Any excursion to the workshop of a master jeweler is dazzling – this one was made ultra-luxurious by the gorgeous décor and the splendid array of refreshments on offer: fresh Concord grapes and strawberries, rose-colored macaroons, a cheese plate, fresh-brewed cappuccino.
 And best of all, a freshly-baked apple tart made from local ingredients by Sharon’s daughter, who is an art gallerist, photographer – and in her free time, an excellent baker.

 Tell us your life philosophy in 6 words or less.